-That's why you too, should always go for a tough gaming headset.
-Generally, headset with some metal in their build, are found to be tougher than the ones with plastic construction.
+That’s why you should always go for a tough gaming headset.
+Generally, headsets with some metal in their frame are found to be tougher than the ones with plastic construction.

-So, if you have shortlisted a gaming headset, read its reviews (from online stores such as Amazon, and reviewers like us) and find out any flaw that gaming headset may have.
+So, if you have shortlisted a gaming headset, read its reviews (from online stores such as Amazon, and reviewers like us) and find out any build-flaw that gaming headset may have.

 7. Sound Quality

-The headset you're going to buy should have a good sound quality.
-Most of the headset are a bit inclined towards heavy bass (some people think that high bass is good in FPS games), but it shouldn't overshadow other frequencies.
+The headset you’re going to buy should have a good sound quality.
+Most of the headsets are a bit inclined towards heavy bass (some people think that high bass is good in FPS games), but it shouldn’t eclipse other frequencies.

-One thing you can do, to make sure your headset sounds good, is checking its specs sheet.
-In most cases, bigger sound drivers means better sound.
-It's because bigger drivers can handle low and high end frequencies better.
+One thing you can do to make sure your headset sounds good, is checking its specs sheet.
+In most cases, bigger sound drivers mean better sound.
+It’s because bigger drivers can handle low and high-end frequencies better.

 Other than this, many gaming headsets nowadays come with noise cancellation.